rpldy/react-uploady/README.md

 ## Intro

 <p align="center">
-    React-Uploady enables you to build (client-side) file-upload features with just a few lines of code.
+    React-Uploady is a lightweight library - enabling you to build (client-side) file-upload features with just a few lines of code.
     RU provides the foundations needed to upload files from the browser - The rest is up to you.
 </p>